Introduction

 Data Cleaning and Feature Engineering

-First thing we need to do is drop those extrenious columns and correct the datatypes for our remaining columns.
+First thing we need to do is drop those extraneous columns and correct the data types for our remaining columns.

 import numpy as np